Synthetic non-Abelian topological charges in ultracold atomic gases: Experimental Implements

 \section{Experimental Implements}

 Our proposal can be realized using current technology in ultracold atoms.
 Here we use $^{40}$K atoms \cite{Li2020Jul-pra-K40-exp} as a concrete example.
-The pseudo-spin states $A$, $B$, and $C$ are represented by the hyperfine levels of $\ket{F,m_F}=\ket{9/2,1/2}$, $\ket{9/2,-1/2}$, and $\ket{9/2,-3/2}$, respectively.
-The atoms are loaded in a 1D optical lattice formed by counter-propagating lasers with wavelength $\lambda_{\rm Laser}=$ 1064 nm along the $x$ direction, while are tightly bounded in the $y$ and $z$ directions.
+The pseudospin states $A$, $B$, and $C$ are represented by the hyperfine levels of $\ket{F,m_F}=\ket{9/2,1/2}$, $\ket{9/2,-1/2}$, and $\ket{9/2,-3/2}$, respectively.
+The atoms are loaded in a 1D optical lattice formed by counterpropagating lasers with wavelength $\lambda_{\rm Laser}=$ 1064 nm along the $x$ direction, while are tightly bounded in the $y$ and $z$ directions.
 Thus the lattice constant is given by $\lambda_L=\lambda_{\rm Laser}/2$.
 The recoil energy of such an optical lattice is the recoil energy $E_R= h^2/(8m \lambda_L^2) \approx 2\pi\hbar\times$4.41kHz, which we choose as the energy unit below.
 We set the lattice trap depth as $V_L=5.0E_R\approx$ 22.1kHz.
 The corresponding hopping magnitude is $J=0.0658E_R$ \cite{Walters2013Apr-wannier-calculation}.
-Since the on-site potential $\Gamma$ is spin dependent, it can be generated either by the ac-Stark shift introduced via imposing the additional field, or by preparing the atomic number imbalance between different pseudo-spins.
-We tune the amplitude of the coupling fields in Eq.(\ref{eq:coupling-pattern}) as $\hat{\Omega}_{\sigma\sigma'}=5.5E_R\approx 24.3 $kHz.
-It gives rise to $\alpha\approx 0.0644 E_R \approx 0.98J$ for the SOC strength used in Fig.\ref{fig:spectra of single charge} and \ref{fig:spectrum of Combining-charges}.
+Since the on-site potential $\Gamma$ is spin dependent, it can be generated by the ac-Stark shift introduced via imposing the additional field.
+To obtain the SOC strength $\alpha\approx 0.0644 E_R \approx 0.98J$ used in Figs. \ref{fig:spectra of single charge} and \ref{fig:spectrum of Combining-charges}, we tune the amplitude of the coupling fields in Eq. (\ref{eq:coupling-pattern}) as $\hat{\Omega}_{\sigma\sigma'}=5.5E_R\approx 24.3$kHz.
+Since the topological modes in the band gaps exist as long as SOC is present, $\hat{\Omega}_{\sigma\sigma'}$ can be further adjusted over a broad range without breaking the validity of the tight-binding approximation.